Avelanda/MapYourGrid/docs/faq.md

 For general mapping, you need basic mapping skills and understanding of OSM, the ability to read and map over satellite images.
 Local knowledge and/or language skills with regards to the country/area you would like to map are much appreciated.

-If you are a developper, you can also help us improve mapping and quality assessment tools.
+If you are a developer, you can also help us improve mapping and quality assessment tools.

 An understanding of the energy context and power grid composition is a strong asset, that can be acquired.

 We also host regular training sessions in order to help contributors develop their skills and feel more confident.

 ### <div class="tools-header"> I have Information about my Country's Power Grid, but I'm not sure if it's Open Data.
-Can I us it for grid mapping ? </div>
+Can I use it for grid mapping ? </div>

 Check the credibility of the source and the licensing terms before using it as a source in OpenStreetMap.
 Some sources may be inaccurate, outdated, or incompatible with OSM’s licensing.
 Whenever possible, it's best to ask the data provider for explicit permission to use or reference their data, especially if the licensing is unclear.
 When in doubt, discuss with the local OSM community before using or referencing external data.

 ### <div class="tools-header"> I have found open data regarding my country.
 How can I share it?</div>

 Check out the relevant [Country page on the OSM Wiki](https://wiki.openstreetmap.org/wiki/Power_networks#Local_projects).
-We've reported all data sources there we're awere of there.
+We've reported all data sources there we're aware of there.
 Help us enrich and verify existing information.

 ### <div class="tools-header"> Is open data always reliable? </div>